scrambldchannel/dashingelephant/blog/2020-09-30-adventures-with-pre-commit.md

 Once you've installed pre-commit in a git repo the checks will all run every time you try to commit.
 Hooks like isort and black will change any files as necessary and have you need to re-stage them and re-commit.
 Flake8 and mypy will just throw up issues and you need to fix them manually to get the commit through.
 One thing that is a bit fiddly is that it can be a bit fiddly to understand what checks have failed when I try to commit via vscode but I mostly commit things via the command line these days anyway.

 You can also run the various checks from the command line outside of a commit.
-This gives you finer grained control and also allows running tools like black and isort on demand from their repos without needing to install them.
-For example all checks can be run on all files with the following:
+This gives you finer-grained control and also allows running tools like black and isort on demand from their repos without needing to install them.
+For example, all checks can be run on all files with the following:

 ```sh
 $ pre-commit run --all-files
 ```

 This can be particularly useful if you're adding a set of hooks to an existing project and want to flag any issues you might run into at a later date.

-Or you can use the ```--files``` option to run hooks on a list of specific files:
+Or you can use the `--files` option to run hooks on a list of specific files:

 ```sh
 $ pre-commit run --files app.py class.py
 ```

 It's also possible to run only a specific hook.
 The command below will apply black to all files, irrespective of whether they are staged:

 ```sh
 $ pre-commit run black --all-files
 ```